 There is not a standard answer to this question.
 A purchase offer will have a “life.”
 The “life of the offer” can vary from 12 hours to 3 or 4 days.
-There are many circumstances that can effect the length of the “life of the offer.”
+There are many circumstances that can affect the length of the “life of the offer.”
 Your Realtor should know how long of a “life” to give to your offer.
 If you’re looking to purchase a home that is newly listed and the possibility of multiple offers exists, a shorter life is recommended.
-If the home you’re looking to purchase has been on the market for 3 months and the seller is located out of town, a 2 day “life” maybe necessary and/or recommended.
+If the home you’re looking to purchase has been on the market for 3 months and the seller is located out of town, a 2-day “life” may be necessary and/or recommended.

 What if my offer is rejected?

 When a purchase offer is submitted to the seller there are generally four possible responses.
-The first is an accepted offer, the second is a counter offer, the third is a rejected offer, and the final is an offer that is not responded to.
+The first is an accepted offer, the second is a counteroffer, the third is a rejected offer, and the final is an offer that is not responded to.
 If your offer is rejected, meaning the seller says no and doesn’t counter, you have the right to place another offer.
-It’s not very common an offer is rejected or not responded to, unless a seller is offended by a low-ball offer.
+It’s not very common for an offer to be rejected or not responded to unless a seller is offended by a low-ball offer.

 Do I have the option to have any inspections?